How It Tastes

 Page Two: Accent the great coffee with another great coffee, creating something that could be conceived of equally as a blend, or a uniquely augmented single-origin.
 Here we round the flavor of Aurora, and enhance its aromatic dimension, with a floral flourish of silky Kenya.
 The deep, molasses-like sugar browning notes, exceptional suavity, and signature note of blackcurrant could come from no other origin.

-So Costa Rica is the star of a blend that Kenya renders celestial, just as Ethiopia enlightens Colombia in our elegant Luminosa.
+Just as Ethiopia enlightens Colombia in our elegant Luminosa, we view Costa Rica as the star of a blend that Kenya renders celestial.
 Similar in concept, impeccable in quality, uniquely brilliant in the cup, may they become fixtures of the light roast firmament.